zio/zio-profiling/README.md

 ZIO Profiling includes experimental support for causal profiling inspired by [coz](https://github.com/plasma-umass/coz).

-Usage is similar to the tracing profiler, but instead of displaying the time spent running the program it will give recommendations which parts of the program to focus on during performance tuning for biggest effect.
+Usage is similar to the sampling profiler, but instead of displaying the time spent running the program it will give recommendations which parts of the program to focus on during performance tuning for biggest effect.
 It achieves this by iteratively artificially speeding up parts of the program (by slowing down all parts running concurrently) and measuring the effect on overall runtime.